iamkirkbater/spaceship-ocm-plugin/README.md

-# OpenShift Cluster Manager Starship Plugin
+# OpenShift Cluster Manager Spaceship Plugin

 This plugin will query your OpenShift Cluster Manager (ocm) configuration to always show which environment you're connected to.